Like you were calling a function locally

 Dop does not handle authentication because not all situations needs it.
 But when we have the typical Server-Client architecture most of the time we need to know what client is calling our functions on server.

-When a function is being called remotely the last argument is a Promise instance with an extra property named node
+When a function is being called remotely the last argument is a Promise instance with an extra property named node.
+Which is the node that is calling the function.
+Is the same instance/object that we got using createNode.

 // Server